TickTeam/guide-tt/ticktick_web_app/how_to_comment_on_a_task.md

 1.Select a Task.

-2.Click the upward arrow on bottom right corner in task detail page.
+2.Click the upward arrow on bottom right corner of the page.

 3.Select “Comment” to add your remarks.